 - an increased consultation period for structure plans to 42 days

-- WAPC approval for local planning policy changes that vary the R Codes
+- clarity around WAPC approval requirements for local planning policy changes that vary the R Codes

-- exemptions from planning approval for certain land uses
+- exemptions from planning approval for certain works and land uses

 - new provisions for car parking and cash in lieu

 - removing the option for continual extensions of time for referred applications

 - improved transparency by publishing WAPC agendas and minutes online.